Other / mixed grade configuration · New York, NY

 How many students attend Washington Heights Expeditionary Learning School?

 Washington Heights Expeditionary Learning School has 908 students enrolled.
-It is a other school in NEW YORK, NY.
+It is a public school in New York, NY.

 What is the student-teacher ratio at Washington Heights Expeditionary Learning School?